wix-incubator/codio/README.md

 ## Use cases

-Codio is a new media format.
-A new media format enables a new medium of communication.
+Codio is a new media format and as such enables a new medium of communication.
 As with every new medium, it is hard to predict which use cases will have the greatest benefit.

 Here are a few that seem reasonable: